pharmpy/pharmpy/docs/covsearch.rst

         ...
     )

-This DSL also provides additional features such as automatic or manual aliases.
+The `MFL` also provides additional features such as automatic or manual symbols.
 For instance the example above can be rewritten as

 .. pharmpy-code::